Rauner asks court to reject Lisa Madigan state worker motion

 State employees should also be paid to protect the “health, safety, and welfare of its citizens and numerous legislative commands require state employees to perform specific governmental functions,” the filing states.

-The timing of Madigan’s motion — dubbed “hasty” in the filing — is also questioned once again.
+The Rauner administration again questioned the timing of Madigan’s motion — dubbing it “hasty” in the filing.

 “The Supreme Court decision on which she constructs her argument was issued on March 24, 2016.
 That was almost ten months ago.
 If the Attorney General thought her appropriation clause argument dispositive, she would have been in this Court just days after the decision issued.
 Instead, she waited.
 If there was no emergency in March 2016, there is no reason for the Attorney General to ask this Court to act precipitously today,” the response says.